kik369/docker-web-interface/PLAN.md

 -   [x] Improved NoneType error handling
 -   [x] Implemented log buffering for better performance
 -   [x] Adjusted default log levels for production

+### Command Palette Centralization (Completed 2023-08-10)

+-   [x] Centralized `Ctrl + K` as the main command interface
+-   [x] Integrated keyboard shortcuts into the command palette
+-   [x] Removed redundant `Ctrl + /` shortcut and shortcuts modal
+-   [x] Integrated container and image search into the command palette
+-   [x] Removed the separate search box from the header
+-   [x] Added command categorization for better organization
+-   [x] Implemented keyboard navigation in the command palette
+-   [x] Updated documentation to reflect the new command-centric approach

+**Implementation Summary:**

+The command palette has been enhanced to serve as the central interface for all commands and search functionality.
+The implementation includes:

+**Command Integration:**

+-   Integrated all keyboard shortcuts as commands in the command palette
+-   Added command categorization (Navigation, Actions, Appearance)
+-   Included shortcut hints for frequently used commands
+-   Implemented keyboard navigation with arrow keys and Enter

+**Search Integration:**

+-   Removed the separate search box from the header
+-   Integrated container and image search into the command palette
+-   Added direct navigation to containers and images from search results
+-   Maintained the existing search functionality with improved UX

+**UI Improvements:**

+-   Updated the command palette UI to display command categories
+-   Added descriptions for commands and search results
+-   Replaced the question mark icon with a command palette icon
+-   Added a visible "Ctrl+K" hint next to the command palette icon

+**Documentation Updates:**

+-   Updated README.md to reflect the new command-centric approach
+-   Updated FRONTEND.md with the new keyboard shortcuts and command palette details
+-   Removed the ShortcutsModal component as it's no longer needed

+These changes enhance the user experience by providing a unified interface for commands and search, following modern application design patterns.
+The command palette now serves as a powerful tool for navigating and controlling the application.

+### Command Palette UI Enhancement (Completed 2023-08-11)

+-   [x] Improved command palette vertical sizing to better utilize screen space
+-   [x] Implemented dynamic height calculation based on viewport size
+-   [x] Added automatic scrolling to keep selected items in view
+-   [x] Optimized layout with flex column structure
+-   [x] Added resize handling to adjust palette size when window dimensions change
+-   [x] Improved keyboard navigation with scroll position synchronization

+**Implementation Summary:**

+The command palette UI has been enhanced to provide a better user experience with improved space utilization.
+The implementation includes:

+**Dynamic Sizing:**

+-   Calculated available screen space, leaving appropriate gaps at the top and bottom
+-   Implemented flexible height that adapts to content while respecting maximum viewport constraints
+-   Used CSS Flexbox for proper content distribution within the palette

+**Navigation Improvements:**

+-   Added automatic scrolling to ensure the selected item remains visible
+-   Implemented smooth scrolling behavior with `requestAnimationFrame`
+-   Added unique IDs to command items for precise targeting during navigation
+-   Prevented overscroll behavior for a more controlled user experience

+**Responsive Design:**

+-   Added window resize event handling to recalculate dimensions when needed
+-   Ensured proper cleanup of event listeners to prevent memory leaks
+-   Maintained consistent spacing and layout across different screen sizes

+These changes enhance the user experience by making better use of available screen space and improving navigation within the command palette, especially when dealing with many commands or search results.

 ## Container Log Streaming Issue Analysis